blamkin86/StatsAssignment/README.md

 Finally, you can run the jar with standard input - once you've finished typing, enter the single character 'q' on a separate line

-# To build and test code
-1) Install Java 8
-2) Install maven
-3) Install git
-4) Clone the repo (git required)
-5) Have access to the dependencies in pom.xml (internet access to maven repo)

-run mvn clean verify (this will execute all the unit and integration tests)